NOC-OI/resow-ceeds/docs/main.md

 ## Introduction

-Welcome to the documentation for the Haig Fras Digital Twin Project's Frontend.
+Welcome to the documentation for the Haig Fras Digital Twin Project's Documentation.
 This project's primary goal is to create a Digital Twin system for the Haig Fras marine protected area located in the Celtic Sea.
-This documentation provides an overview of the project, its infrastructure, features, and how to use the frontend.
+This documentation provides an overview of the project, its infrastructure and features.

 ## Project Overview

 The Digital Twin project for Haig Fras aims to establish a system that represents a Digital Twin for the Haig Fras marine protected area in the Celtic Sea.
 It provides a digital representation of the ecosystem, allowing for monitoring and analysis.

-The application offers the capability to render various file formats on maps, including COG (Cloud Optimized GeoTIFF), MBTiles, GeoJSON, geotiff, shapefiles, and PNG.
+The application offers the capability to render various file formats on maps, including COG (Cloud Optimized GeoTIFF), MBTiles, GeoJSON, GeoTIFF, Shapefiles, Geoparquet, and others.
 It is available in both 2D and 3D versions, providing versatile functionality.

 ## Access